 - 1 week to review the songs we’ve learned for the year for the program

-You can find more information on my monthly scheduling HERE if that helps.
+You can find more information on my monthly routine HERE if that helps.

 September/October is typically program review time for most primaries.
 Time permitting, choose one week during those months to take a break from program review and sing a suggested song (or two).

-Then November and December I can teach as many of the suggested songs that I like while rotating in seasonal singing time lesson plans (like Thanksgiving and Christmas).
+Then November and December teach as many of the suggested songs that you like while rotating in seasonal singing time lesson plans (like Thanksgiving and Christmas).

 Stay organized in singing time!

-To help you stay organized throughout the year, I have a 2022 Planner also COMING SOON.
+To help you stay organized throughout the year, utilize my 2023 Planner.
 Each Sunday is blank so you can fill in whatever you need to in order to plan your singing time.
 Plan one week, month or the entire year at a time!
+Find more details HERE.

-I’ve linked all my lesson plans throughout my website below.
-I’ve bolded the songs that I’m tentatively planning to teach for the 2022 program.
+I’ve linked all my lesson plans throughout my website below that relate to 2023’s suggested songs.
+I’ve bolded the songs that I’m tentatively planning to teach for the 2023 program presentation.

-- The Holy Ghost p.
-105 – find my lesson plan HERE
+- Come, Follow Me hymn # 116 – find my lesson plan HERE

-- I Know My Father Lives p.
-5 – find my lesson plan HERE*
+- A Child’s Prayer p.
+12 – find my lesson plan HERE

-- Kindness Begins with Me p.
-145 – find my lesson plan HERE
+- Jesus Once Was a Little Child p.
+55 – find my lesson plan HERE

-- Keep the Commandments p.
-146 – find my lesson plan HERE*
+- Baptism p.
+100 – find my lesson plan HERE

-- I Will Walk with Jesus – find my lesson plan HERE**
+- I Will Follow God’s Plan p.
+164 – find my lesson plan HERE

-- I Feel My Savior’s Love p.
-74 – find my lesson plan HERE*
+- He Sent His Son p.
+34 – find my lesson plan HERE

-- I Hope They Call Me on a Mission p.
-169 – find my lesson plan HERE
+- When We’re Helping p.
+198 – find my lesson plan HERE

-- Families Can Be Together Forever p.
-188 – find my lesson plan HERE
+- A Child’s Prayer p.
+12 – find my lesson plan HERE*

 *This is a repeat of August’s song